xagau/Placeholders-X16R/README.md

 These tests can be run (if the [test dependencies](/test) are installed) with: `test/functional/test_runner.py`

+### Windows Dependencies

+For Tapestry products, you are required to use the following console programs:
+-mktorrent.exe
+-aria2c.exe
+-cygcrypto-1.0.0.dll
+-cygwin1.dll
+-cygz.dll
+-prefix.exe

+All of these projects are open source and can be found as forked sub-projects in the xagau workspace.

 ### Manual Quality Assurance (QA) Testing

 Changes should be tested by somebody other than the developer who wrote the